akhrrbk/custom-portfolio/README.md

 --------------------------------------------
 ### Custom Portfolio
-project is built using React.
+project is built using React </br>
-emailjs-com depencency is used to accept data from the form submission more changes shall be made later
+emailjs-com depencency is used to accept data from the form submission (please, don't spam my mail!) </br>
+more changes shall be made later

 app is deployed [here](https://musing-gates-5edc9e.netlify.app/)